SBFRF/getdata/netCDF_howTo.md

 This provides guidance to matlab2netCDF.m informing what variables to include from the data struct, any additional attributes found in the data struct that should be added to the global attributes, what dimensions are included, what to call the data struct variables in the netCDF file (you can use this to convert names), and variable attributes.
 Parts of Instrument yml files:
 _variables: ['time', 'lat', 'lon', 'station_name', 'hs', 'fp', 'specS', 'freq', 'depth', 'depthP', 'qcFlagE'] This specifies which fields to pull from the data struct and make into variables.
-You donít have to include all fields in the data struct in the netCDF.
+You don‚Äôt have to include all fields in the data struct in the netCDF.

 _attributes: ['Station', 'manufacturer', 'model', 'serialNumber'] This specifies which fields to pull from the data struct and add to the global attributes.
 The name of the field will also be the name of the global attribute.